ianprime0509/resume-old/README.md

 # My resume

+Preliminary note: if you are interested in seeing my resume in PDF format, please see [the GitHub releases page for this project](https://github.com/ianprime0509/resume/releases) and look at the most recent release.
+I had to remove PDF files from the repository itself because they were causing too many merge conflicts, and anyways it's not really good practice to include generated files in Git repositories (usually).

-This is the working repository for my résumé.
+This is the working repository for my resume.
 The main branch should contain *all* notable experience, skills, etc. with other (local) branches being used to trim things down to a single page by removing details not needed for particular applications.